Skip to Main Content

 Research

-Research Lab: in the Kal Das Biomolecular Research Suite (BTCIS 207)
+Research Lab: BTCIS 207 - Kal Das Biomolecular Research Suite

 My research group is interested in the different pathways organisms use to translate the genetic code, in particular with regard to the amino acid asparagine (Asn).
 To translate Asn codons requires forming the adapter molecule asparaginyl-transfer RNA (Asn-tRNA), a step essential for all of life.
 In nature, two distinct routes have evolved to form this vital adapter molecule.